activebunny123/hwk-development/README.md

 ### Usability Principles Considered
 #### Learnability
 The application is beginner-friendly in that every filter and sort functionalities are clearly named and labeled.
 Also, any buttons such as "add to cart" or "remove from cart", or simply "+" and "-", have very clear label on them.
 In addition, the cart is designed to be similar to the existing convention so that the first-time customers can easily apply their experiences from elsewhere.
 Moreover, the design of the application emphasizes logical layout and hierarchy.
 The name of the restaurant is at the top, followed by filtering & sorting, and then it's divided into menu and shopping cart, where the menu takes up more space than the cart.
 Also, the application has a clear hierarchy where the size of texts indicate their order in the hierarchy.
+Each item in the shopping cart is followed by a gray line separating two items, enhancing readability.
 #### Memorability
 The returning customers should find the application easy to use because every component is clearly labeled and follow the conventional organization and functionality.
 #### Usability